giuliataurino/Archival_AI_DEPOSIT/README.md

 Visual Language Models (VLMs) are multimodal AI models that can be used for tasks like image tagging and captioning, visual question answering, and text transcription.
 This repository contains a pipeline that leverage open-source VLMs to automatically generate detailed descriptions of archival materials, such as historical photographs from journalism collections.
 Through “image re-prompting” (Kaduri et al. 2024), this pipeline allows to extract key information like authors, dates, locations, people portrayed, and events directly from the record itself, significantly improving the discoverability and accessibility of archival collections via automated metadata extraction.

-Key components of AI DEPOSIT:
+Key components of AI DePOSIT:

 1. Preprocessing: cleaning and structuring the data by removing noise, file format conversion
 2. Data ingestion: the initial step where digital archival materials are ingested into the VLMs system;